formember/AuctionNet/strategy_train_env/README_strategy_train.md

 ## offline evaluation
-Load the training data to construct an offline evaluation environment for assessing the bidding strategy offline.
+Load the raw data on ad opportunities granularity to construct an offline evaluation environment for assessing the bidding strategy offline.
 ```
 python main/main_test.py
 ```